Visite guidée de l’abbaye Abbaye Saint-Amant-de-Boixe

 Date(s) :

-En suivant les pas d’un guide, découvrez l’église abbatiale, le cloître, les bâtiments conventuels et la vie monastique.
+En suivant les pas d’un guide, vous découvrirez l’église abbatiale, le cloître, les bâtiments conventuels et la vie monastique.

 Vous visiterez ensuite l’espace muséographique.